Orders

 self.grid_spacing = grid_spacing

-current_price = market_data.get_last_price(symbol)
+current_price = context.get_latest_price("BTC/EUR")

-# Place buy orders below current price
+# Place buy limit orders below current price

 for i in range(1, self.grid_levels + 1):